googleapis/google-cloud-java/RELEASING.md

 6. Create and merge in another PR to reflect the updated project version.
 For an example of what this PR should look like, see [#227](https://github.com/GoogleCloudPlatform/gcloud-java/pull/227).

-7. Be sure to update App Engine documentation and [java-docs-samples](https://github.com/GoogleCloudPlatform/java-docs-samples) code as necessary.
-See directions [here](https://docs.google.com/a/google.com/document/d/1SS3xNn2v0qW7EadGUPBUAPIQAH5VY6WSFmT17ZjjUVE/edit?usp=sharing).
+7. Be sure to update Google Cloud Platform docs, [java-docs-samples](https://github.com/GoogleCloudPlatform/java-docs-samples) code/docs, and [getting-started-java](https://github.com/GoogleCloudPlatform/getting-started-java) code/docs.
+See directions [here](https://docs.google.com/a/google.com/document/d/1SS3xNn2v0qW7EadGUPBUAPIQAH5VY6WSFmT17ZjjUVE/).

 ### To push a snapshot version